getmetamapper/metamapper/README.md

 # Metamapper

-Metamapper is a metadata management platform that aims to minimize decisions made based on bad data.
+Metamapper is an open-source metadata management platform that aims to make it easier to share data and its context across your organization.
 It's a self-updating data catalog complete with full-text search, an integrated commenting system, and much more.

 <p align="center">
   <img src="https://github.com/metamapper-io/metamapper/raw/master/.github/screenshots/preview-1.png" width="290">